top of page

 Step 4 : Determine Physical Ability to Sign: The patient/signer will need to be able to independently sign the document.
 Unsteady or "messy" signatures due to the effects of a patients medical condition can be notarized.
 If the patient is physically unable to sign their name, due to medical condition or weakened state, they can independently sign their name with an X or just a mark.
 This mark may require credible witnesses.

-Step 5: Determine if Credible Witnesses are needed: Please read your document to determine whether or not you will need additional witness(es).
+Step 5: Determine if additional Witnesses are needed: Please read your document to determine whether or not you will need additional witness(es).
 Have any witnesses present and ready to produce valid ID before the notary arrives.
 The notary is unable to act as one of these witnesses.
 The notary will have to verify ID, record the witness(s) via a journal & obtain signature from each.
 Important notes:

-A - In most instances credible witnesses cannot be related to by blood or marriage, benefit from or named in the documents(s) being signed.
+A - In most instances witnesses cannot be related to by blood or marriage, benefit from or named in the documents(s) being signed.

-B - Many facilities have policies that prohibit staff from acting as credible witnesses due to liability concerns.
-It is your obligation to find & provide additional credible witnesses (if needed).
-If you are unable to secure credible witnesses, we can provide them.
+B - Many facilities have policies that prohibit staff from acting as witnesses due to liability concerns.
+It is your obligation to find & provide additional witnesses (if needed).
+If you are unable to secure witnesses, we can provide them.
+A 24 hours minimum advanced notice is needed in most instances.
+Additional fees apply for each witness requested.

 Step 6: Book Your Notary Appointment: Please Read Terms of Service & Obligation of Legal Notice below* : Once you have reviewed the steps above, please book a mobile notary appointment by calling 419-855-2495 or by Email Sharpseal@proton.me